 Kavanaugh's staunch gun-rights defense among hundreds of decisions in spotlight

-Hundreds of Brett Kavanaugh’s decisions are now in the spotlight after President Trump formally selected him to fill retiring Supreme Court Justice Anthony Kennedy's seat.
+Hundreds of Brett Kavanaugh’s decisions are now in the spotlight after President Trump formally selected him to fill former Supreme Court Justice Anthony Kennedy's seat.

 Kavanaugh, 53, formerly clerked for Kennedy and was elevated to the powerful federal appeals court in the District of Columbia by former President George W. Bush, under whom he had also served as a White House lawyer and staff secretary.